conda-forge/cfep/cfep-13.md

 In order to mitigate the impact on feedstock maintainers, we will

 1. Advertise this change widely as it is implemented.
-2. Create an admin bot command to create a PR for new registering new outputs.
-3. PR CI runs should check all of their outputs against the web service in a "dry-run" mode and fail if any output is not registered.
+2. PR CI runs should check all of their outputs against the web service in a "dry-run" mode and fail if any output conflicts with some other package.
-4. PRs for registering new outputs will be automatically merged if they don't overlap with any existing name on any feedstock.
+3. Both the "dry run" and "upload" commands to the web service will automatically register new outputs that do not conflict.

-The above combination of items will let users register new outputs for feedstocks in a mostly self-service manner while also not letting them write to any output.
+The above combination of items will let users register new outputs for feedstocks in a mostly self-service manner while also not letting them write to an arbitrary output.

 ## Alternatives